 Mitigations

-Leverage multi-factor authentication for all authentication services and prior to granting an entity access to the domain network.
+Leverage multi-factor authentication for all authentication services and prior to granting an entity access to the network.

 Create a strong password policy and ensure that your system enforces this policy.